Ophiotrichidae

-Ophiotrichidae are a family of ophiurid brittle stars within the suborder Gnathophiurina.
+Ophiotrichidae are a family of brittle stars within the suborder Gnathophiurina.

-All have arms with delicate translucent, thorny spines.
-The arms are flexible in all directions.
-The jaws contain clusters of well-developed tooth papillae on the apex but not on the sides.
+All of its species have arms with delicate, translucent, thorny spines.
+Their arms are flexible in all directions.
+Their jaws contain clusters of well-developed tooth papillae on the apex but not on the sides.
 There are no mouth papillae.
 Inside the mouth edge there is a second pair of tube feet.
 They show large radial shields.
 The dorsal surface of the disc is covered with spines and thorny towers.